bolotnikov/gamedevland/docs/match3.md

 ## 3. Search for combinations

 After swapping tiles, the board must be checked for combinations.

+!!! note "Note"
     A combination is considered to be the collection of 3, 4 and 5 identical tiles in a row.

 To check for all these combinations, it is enough to compare each tile on the board with the next two tiles in a row and the next two tiles in a column.

 Let's add the comparison rules to the game config `Config.js`: